 This process is responsible for scheduling the indexing of files and save the name of the file.
 If this process is consuming too much CPU or Disk IO, it's probably due to the initial indexing.
 Based on your hard drive speed, baloo_file is able to do somewhere between 100 to 1000 files per second.
 Depending on how many files you have, it could take a couple of minutes.
 It would be best to just wait for a couple of minutes.

 You can check which files are currently being scanned with balooctl monitor and the current indexing status with balooctl status.

 If you feel that you have been waiting for quite some time, and the baloo_file process is still consuming too much CPU or disk IO, please file a bug.

 $ balooshow /home/vishesh/file.jpg 4 /home/vishesh/file.jpg Width: 713 Height: 955 Photo X Dimension: 713 Photo X Dimension: 955

-Please run this tool on the file which is not being found.
-It should print information similar to what is being printed above.
+If baloosearch search terms does not find a file that should match, then run balooshow -x /path/to/file for the file which Baloo does not return.
+It should print information similar to what is being printed above, including the file information and terms in the file that Baloo should have indexed.
 If no information is printed, then please check the following

 balooshow -x displays additional information, including the terms that Dolphin's Find > by Filename search matches.
 For example,